kubedb/docs/docs/guides/proxysql/monitoring/using-coreos-prometheus-operator.md

       proxysql.kubedb.com/name: coreos-prom-proxysql
 ```

-Notice that the `ServiceMonitor` has label `k8s-app: prometheus` that we had specified in ProxySQL object.
+Notice that the `ServiceMonitor` has `k8s-app: prometheus` label that we had specified in ProxySQL object.

-Also notice that the `ServiceMonitor` has selector which match the labels we have seen in the `coreos-prom-proxysql-stats` service.
+Also, notice that the `ServiceMonitor` has a selector that matches the labels we have seen in the `coreos-prom-proxysql-stats` service.
 It also, target the `prom-http` port that we have seen in the stats service.

 ## Verify Monitoring Metrics